FrenzisRed/My_CCNA_Notes/35_Port_Security.md

     It does NOT generate Syslog/SNMP messages for unauthorized traffic.
     It does NOT increment the violation counter.
     It just silently discard unauthorized traffic.

+To set the type of violation mode we do it directly on the interface:

+    Switch1(config-if)#switchport port-security violation VIOLATIONMODE

+<h4 align="center">Secure MAC addresses aging</h4>

+MAC addresses dynamically learned or statically configured on a port-security enabled port are called secure MAC addresses.

+By default secure MAC addresses will not 'age out' (aging time : 0 mins seen above) We can configure a timer to clean the list:

+    switchport port-security aging time MINUTES

+If we do this, the aging type seen above will be _Absolute_.
+Let's have a look to the options:

+- Absolute

+    After the secure MAC address is learned, the aging timer starts and the MAC is removed after the timer expires, even if the switch continues receiving frames from that source MAC address.
+Even if it expire, it can be dynamically re-learned once it sends a new frame.

+- Inactivity

+    After the secure MAC address is learned, the aging timer starts but is reset every time a frame from that source MAC address is received on the interface.

+To set aging type we do:

+    switchport port-security aging type TYPE

+By default only the dynamically learned MAC addresses will get washed out by the aging timer.
+The static MAC address will not be deleted.
+But we can make them age too with the command:

+    switchport port-security aging static

+A very useful command for the switch overview is:

+    show port-security

+This will show us which interface have port security enabled, the max and current number of secure addresses on those interfaces, their security violation count and their security action.

+<h4 align="center">Sticky Secure MAC addresses</h4>

+_Sticky_ secure MAC address learning can be enabled with the following command:

+    Switch1(config-if)#switchport port-security mac-address sticky

+When enabled, dynamically-learned secure MAC addresses will be added to the running config like this:

+    switchport port-security mac-address sticky MAC-ADDRESS

+The Sticky secure MAC addresses will NEVER age out, even with static aging enabled.
+However we need to save the running-config to the startup-config to make them truly permanent, or they will be lost in case of switch restart.

+When we issue the <h4>switchport  port-security mac-address sticky</h4> command, all currently dynamically-learned secure MAC addresses will be converted to sticky secure MAC addresses.

+The opposite is true as well if we issue the <h4>no switchport  port-security mac-address sticky</h4>

+Secure MAC addresses will be added to the MAC address table like any other MAC address.
+Sticky and Static secure MAC addresses will have a type of STATIC.
+Dynamically-learned secure MAC addresses will have a type of DYNAMIC.
+We can view all secure MAC addresses with <h4>show mac address-table secure</h4>